tianzhi0549/FCOS/README.md

 ## Installation
 #### Testing-only installation
-For users who only want to use FCOS as an object detector in their project, they can install it by pip.
+For users who only want to use FCOS as an object detector in their projects, they can install it by pip.
 To do so, run:
 ```
 pip install torch  # install pytorch if you do not have it
 pip install fcos
 ```
-Please check out [here](fcos/__main__.py) for the usage.
+Please check out [here](fcos/bin/fcos.py) for the usage.

 #### For a complete installation
 This FCOS implementation is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 Therefore the installation is the same as original maskrcnn-benchmark.